How to gain weight naturally: Foods that make you plump.

 You can use our FREE BMI calculator to know if your weight is healthy for you.

-Asides from BMI, signs and symptoms of underweight include:
+Aside from BMI, signs and symptoms of being underweight include:

 In order to gain weight naturally and in a healthy manner, it is important to gain the most calories from nutritious whole foods.
 Remember that weight gain occurs when calories consumed exceed the calories burned daily.